np3wu/DSST-289-final-project/README.md

 ### Purpose
 This project attempts to analyze the SAFMRs data set from 2019 to 2024 to determine if rents are increasing in the US even after COVID19.

+### Use
+Rename the repo "final_project" after downloading it to your workspace Open the RMarkdown file and run the code